thurti/secretary-lightbox-plugin/README.md

 Images in one group are displayed as a image set.
 For thumbnail size, captions and title the plugin uses the settings from the "settings - project" page.

 ### CSS Styling Classes
+This is what the plugin generates per file group.

 	<div class="fileGroup lightbox" id="[project_name]">
 		<div class="file">